 The unit may be vented horizontally through a wall or vertically through the roof.
-Pipe runs must be adequately supported along both vertical and horizontal runs.
+Pipe runs must be adequately supported along both vertical and horizontal runs according to local codes or the venting manufacturer's instructions such as IPEX (www.ipexna.com/resources/technical-library).